the-innovation-circuit/media/README.md

 ## Copy

-This is language you can use when discussing the Innovation Circuit.
+This inculdes wording you may want to use when discussing the Innovation Circuit.
 These documents will also catch you up with our program and goals as a team.

 [Welcome Letter from Founders](https://github.com/the-innovation-circuit/media/blob/main/welcome_letter.md)